deep-entertainment/safehouse/design/gdd.md

 #### PUZZLE 3.3: Getting the fingerprint kit

+#hints "How do they take fingerprints in the movies again?", "I need some powder.", "How do I apply the powder onto the prints without messing them up?", "I need something to lift off the fingerprints.", "Time to get the fingerprints!"

 Take the [makeup_brush](items/makeup_brush.md) from the [kitchen_trash_can](items/kitchen_trash_can.md).
 Take the [tape](items/tape.md) from [hall_sideboard](items/hall_sideboard.md).
 Get the [fingerprint_powder](items/fingerprint_powder.md) from the [living_room_cupboard_unlocked](items/living_room_cupboard_unlocked.md).

 Combine them all into [makeshift_fingerprint_kit](items/makeshift_fingerprint_kit.md).